dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 (4).
 Amulet, Keys, and Gems are never behind more than TWO progression items.
 (So they cannot be Legend Sword, Blacksmith, or either Pygmy Check).

 (5).
-The two pygmy checks (Fire-Urn and Charmstone) are restricted to increase the chances you'll need Pygmy items.
+The three pygmy checks (Fire-Urn and Charmstone and the 2nd Health) are restricted to increase the chances you'll need Pygmy items.
 It's roughly 50-50 you'll need to do one of them.

-8 other Chest items are randomized for fun, but will never have progression items in them.
-The two "Full-Heath" chests, and the 2nd Money-Chest Near Alsedo.
+9 other Chest items are randomized for fun, but will never have progression items in them.
+The Legend Chests, and the 2nd Money-Chest Near Alsedo.
 These will have some random combination of money, small hearts, Heart, and even an extra Charmstone.

 "Go-Mode" requires 7 items --